Starcrossed (novel): Publicity

 Publishers Weekly reported on the Starcrossed series in March 2010, announcing that HarperCollins had made a "major pre-Bologna [Book Fair] acquisition".
 Coverage from Entertainment Weekly followed.
 In early 2011, Angelini announced that Demi Goddesses, a German musical group, would produce an English-language song inspired by the novel called "Where Do I Belong?", as well as an accompanying music video.
 Advance reader copies of Starcrossed were released for review by Book It Forward Tours.

 Reception

 An early review from Booklist stated, "The riveting plot twists and turns as the myth’s destiny translates into present-day terrors, dreams, and hopelessness, and its execution is seamless."
-Starcrossed has also received feedback from numerous fantasy authors.
-In an advance review, Lauren Kate gave particular praise to the romantic elements, and called the overall story "a gorgeous, haunting saga that completely swept me away."
-Kiersten White described the novel as "a dizzying tale of action, drama, and romance with just the right twist of humor and tragedy."
-Sophie Jordan lauded the novel as, "One of the most cinematic books I've ever read.
-Dramatic and intense!
-I can't tell you how many times I gasped while reading this book.
-Starcrossed plays out like a movie in your head."

 While discussing Helen, Sonja Bolle of the Los Angeles Times stated, "Hers is a road I'm eager to travel; the second book in this series, Dreamless, is slated for May 2012—not soon enough, as far as I'm concerned."
 Kara Warner of MTV.com called the story "an empowering tale full of intrigue, mythology and self discovery".
 Kirkus Reviews writes, "A refreshingly strong heroine carries readers into the setup for book two."